puppetlabs/pupperware/README.md

   `Preferences>File Sharing` in order for these directories to be created and volume-mounted automatically.
 There is no need to add each sub directory.

+## Container Versions

+By default, the puppetserver and puppetdb containers will use the `latest` tag.
+`PUPPETSERVER_VERSION` and `PUPPETDB_VERSION` environment variables have been added to the compose file so you can pin versions if you need to by setting those on the command line, or in a `.env` file.

 ## Pupperware on Windows (using LCOW)

 Complete instructions for provisiong a server with LCOW support are in [README-windows.md](./README-windows.md)